How to Avoid Getting Your SOCKS5 Proxies Blocked?

 • Avoid engaging in suspicious activities that might flag you for bot-like behavior

 It’s not that hard to avoid having your SOCKS5 proxies blocked.
 But if you want to do slightly suspicious activities like data harvesting or bypassing geo-blocks, choose the proxy type carefully.
-You should also read my guide on 7 mistakes to avoid when choosing the best SOCKS5 proxies!

 How useful was this post?